Parliamentary.ai

 Overview

-This bill aims to improve the oversight and management of the use of force in mental health units in England.
-It introduces requirements for responsible persons to oversee policies, training, and reporting on the use of force, and mandates the use of police body cameras when officers are assisting staff in these units.
+The Mental Health Units (Use of Force) Bill aims to improve the oversight and management of the use of force against patients in mental health units in England.
+It introduces requirements for responsible persons, policies on the use of force, staff training, record-keeping, reporting, and the use of police body cameras.

 Description